Code-Institute-Submissions/TutorShip/README.md

 * I would like to add the option for users to upload their profile image directly instead of pasting a link to an image hosted elsewhere.

+* I would like to add a contact form modal to contact each tutor when the *Book Me* button is clicked.
+This would keep the user on the page and make for a better user experience.
  - - - -

  ## Technologies Used